AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:reflection-pow-and-pos}

+\todo{Consider moving this section to somewhere else after the simplex is discussed.}

 Perhaps one of the most interesting features of *Proof of Reflection* is that PoW chains and PoS chains can reflect one another.
 Up till now, we've contextualized the weight of a reflection via the *work* required to produce a block.
 But the concept of *work* does not neatly apply to foundational consensus mechanisms that do not have some physical resource utilization requirement -- such as PoS.

 \defineTerm{Foundational Consensus Mechanisms}{Those mechanisms, like PoW and PoS, which can work in some \emph{standalone} fashion; PoR is a cross-chain \emph{extension} to such mechanisms}